Coastal Savannah Writing Project

 Savannah, GA 31419-1997

-Coastal Savannah Writing Project (CSWP) is hosted by the College of Education of Armstrong State University.
+Coastal Savannah Writing Project (CSWP) is hosted by the Georgia Southern University College of Education Armstrong Campus.
 CSWP was established in January 2010 as one of the 200+ National Writing Project sites hosted by college campuses across the country and, as its mission, focuses on sustained efforts to help teachers improve writing, reading and learning for all learners.
-Now independent, CSWP retains its primary mission
+Now independent, CSWP retains its primary mission.

 CSWP offers workshops throughout the year on various literacy topics and strategies designed for K-12 educators.
 Held on Saturday mornings during fall and spring semesters, the workshops engage teachers in lively explorations of thoughtful and effective strategies for teaching literacy—reading and writing—in K-12 classrooms.
 We offer a few all-day workshops also.